-Updated on April 2nd, 2021Drum tuning involves positioning a drum head appropriately, which ensures that the drum shell and the resonant head are in harmony with themselves.
+Updated on May 18th, 2021Drum tuning involves positioning a drum head appropriately, which ensures that the drum shell and the resonant head are in harmony with themselves.
 When tightening the tension rods, the rim is used to position the head onto the bearing edge of the drum.
-While drums can vary in how they are […]
+Knowing ways to turn your durm is important. […]

 Musical performance is a delicate thing.
 Whether you’re listening to it on your earphones or live at a venue, the musicians make it sound so easy.
 Behind the performance, recorded or live, there is an overwhelming amount of science.
 Be it a vocalist, bassist, or guitar player, everyone uses microphones on stage and in the studio (usually).
 So, what are condenser mics and are they good for vocals?